First Aid for Sunburn and Heatstroke

-I love a sunburnt country..
+I love a sunburnt country...
 But not a sunburnt back!
 Sunburn, skin cancer and even heatstroke are all perils of an Australian summer.
-Read on for some sunsafe ideas. (reading time 5 mins approx.)
+Read on for some Sun safe ideas.
+(5 minute read)

 Adrian Webb